ManTD2003/ai-engineering-interview-questions/README.md

 - Design a medical diagnosis assistant using AI.
 - Design a fraud detection system powered by LLMs.
 - Design an AI-powered data extraction pipeline from unstructured documents.
+- Design a Text-to-SQL system over a data warehouse with thousands of tables.
 - Design a personalized learning assistant.
 - Design an AI system for automated code migration.
 - Design an AI-powered legal document review system.